 I’ve shared a LOT of curries on the blog.
-The reason being that I just love them so much, but also because there are so many different variations you can create!
+The reason is that I just love them so much, but also because there are so many different variations you can create!
 The term curry is essentially an umbrella term for any dish cooked in pungent spices, be it meat or vegetables, which really keeps the options endless.
-I’ve shared some Indian and Thai inspired curries on the blog, like my Green Lentil & Spinach Curry and Thai Cod Green Curry, so this squash and chickpea curry is just another one you can add to the mix.
+I’ve shared some Indian and Thai-inspired curries on the blog, like my Green Lentil & Spinach Curry and Thai Cod Green Curry, so this squash and chickpea curry is just another one you can add to the mix.

-I used butternut squash in this recipe, but you could also use pumpkin or sweet potato if you are not a big fan of squash, and the chickpeas add some much needed plant-based protein to the dish.
+I used butternut squash in this recipe, but you could also use pumpkin or sweet potato if you are not a big fan of squash, and the chickpeas add some much-needed plant-based protein to the dish.
 Serve it on its own or with a side of fluffy rice for a hearty lunch or dinner!

-Yellow Squash & Chickpea Curry
+Yellow Squash and Chickpea Curry